ami-iit/yarp-openmct/README.md

 #### Launch the server application

-4. Run `npm start` from folder `<yarp-openmct-root-folder>/iCubTelemVizServer`.
+4. Run `npm start` from folder `<yarp-openmct-root-folder>.
 You should get on the terminal standard output something like:
    <details>
    <summary>[Console output]</summary>